 Clonazepam is used to control or treat different mental disorders such as anxiety, panic attacks, epilepsy and seizures as well as some muscle disorders.

-To buy Rivotril 2mg online here, simply select your desired amount from the drop down menu below and select “Add to Cart“, once finished simply click on “Checkout” to complete your order.
+To buy Rivotril 2mg online here, simply select your desired pack and quantity from the drop down menus below and once finished, simply click on “Add to Basket” to complete your order.

 The half-life of clonazepam is about 30 to 40 hours.
 The half life is the time taken by the body to reduce the amount of clonazepam by half.
 So, after two half lives about three quarters of the drug will be out of the system.
 Clonazepam works by increasing the effect of Gamma Aminobutyric Acid (GABA), a neurotransmitter in the brain.
 Neurotransmitters are certain chemicals in the brain that transmit nerve signals in the nervous system.
 GABA is a natural nerve-calming agent that is responsible for transmitting messages between nerve cells and balancing their activity.